dirtsimple/php-server/README.md

 Inspired by (and implemented as a backward-compatible wrapper over) [ngineered/nginx-php-fpm](https://github.com/ngineered/nginx-php-fpm), this image supports all of that image's [configuration flags](https://github.com/ngineered/nginx-php-fpm/blob/master/docs/config_flags.md), plus the following enhancements and bug fixes:

-* Configuration files are generated using [gomplate](https://github.com/hairyhenderson/gomplate) templates instead of `sed`, and boolean environment variables can be set to `true` or `false` , not just `1` or `0`
+* Configuration files are generated using [dockerize templates](https://github.com/jwilder/dockerize#using-templates) instead of `sed`, and boolean environment variables can be set to `true` or `false` , not just `1` or `0`
-* Your code can provide a `conf-tpl` directory with additional configuration files to be processed w/gomplate at container start time (or you can mount replacements for this image's configuration templates under `/tpl`)
+* Your code can provide a `conf-tpl` directory with additional configuration files to be processed w/dockerize at container start time (or you can mount replacements for this image's configuration templates under `/tpl`)
 * Ready-to-use support for most PHP "front controllers" (as used by Wordpress, Laravel, Drupal, Symfony, etc.): just set `PHP_CONTROLLER` to `true` and `PUBLIC_DIR` to the subdirectory that contains the relevant `index.php` (if any).  (`PATH_INFO` support is also available, for e.g. Moodle.)
 * HTTPS is as simple as setting a `DOMAIN` and `LETS_ENCRYPT=my@email`: registration and renewals are immediate, painless, and 100% automatic.
 The certs are saved in a volume by default, and renewals happen on container restart, as well as monthly if you enable cron.
 * cron jobs are supported by setting `USE_CRON=true` and putting the job data in `/etc/crontabs/nginx`, or an executable file in one of the `/etc/periodic/` subdirectories (via volume mount, startup script, `conf-tpl` or `/tpl` files)